Leviticus 19 – Many Various Laws

 You shall not curse the deaf, nor put a stumbling block before the blind, but shall fear your God: I am the LORD.

 a.
-You shall not curse the deaf: God commanded Israel to not mistreat the handicapped.
+You shall not curse the deaf: God commanded Israel to not mistreat those with physical disabilities.
 Cursing the deaf is cruel because they can’t hear your curse, though others can.
 To put a stumbling block before the blind is just mean.

 4. (15-16) Laws regarding justice and truthfulness.